chiminey/chiminey/README.rst

 =============

-A Getting Started tutorial is available at XXX, which walks through installation and running simple and then more complicated examples.
+A Getting Started tutorial is available at `http://chiminey.readthedocs.org/ <http://chiminey.readthedocs.org/>`_, which walks through installation and running simple and then more complicated examples.

+..
 An installation manual is available at XXX.

+..
 The user manual is available at XXX.